 Greg has successfully litigated and represented creditors in numerous bankruptcies and insolvencies, including American Airlines, Anderson News, ResCap, Delphi, WorldCom, Refco, Boscov's, Ownit, ResMAE, Axium, Enron, Pillowtex, Ames, Covanta, Winstar, Adelphia LTV, Golden Books, Lomas Financial, Livent, Maidenform, The Wiz, Hooker Investments, Eastern Airlines, White Motor Credit, Yugo America, Continental Airlines, International Harvester, Lombard Wall, Advent, O.P.M., Massey Ferguson, UPI and Braniff.

-Greg also performs pro bono work on behalf of several organizations, including Lawyers for Children and End Rape on Campus.
+Greg also performs pro bono work on behalf of several organizations, including End Rape on Campus, Lawyers for Children, National Alliance to End Sexual Violence, and Center for Inquiry.